Best Practices for Physical Samples and Data Preservation

 The NGGDPP created the Best Practices for Physical Samples and Data Preservation project to address this task, and to aid in methods development and coordination across the USGS and among the Survey’s partners and collaborators.

-The goal of this project is to provide State Geological Surveys, the USGS, and other research institutions that manage geological and geophysical data collections background information to allow them to make prudent, well-informed archival and business decisions based on best practices in their field.
+The NGGDPP Best Practices in Physical Samples and Data Preservation project is designed to provide State Geological Surveys, the USGS, and other research institutions that manage geological and geophysical data collections background information to allow them to make prudent, well-informed archival and business decisions based on best practices in their field.

 To this end the Financial and Technical Assistance Committee of the NGGDPP met in February 2008 to determine categories of information best investigated for recommendation and discussion of “best practices” for sample and data management, and to identify organizations known to have best practices in the various categories.
 The committee was composed of representatives of state geological surveys, the USGS, and the Minerals Management Service (MMS).